d-rec/drec-origin/docs/dev_docs/developer-onboarding.md

 “Add Project” button appears on Organisation Details page.

-## <u>Project Registration</u>
+## Project Registration

 This is new API development from D-Rec platform.
-User will enter the following details while registering project.
+User will enter the following details while registeringz projvect.

+>[!NOTE]
-NOTE - <span style="color: red;">Ricky will confirm us on considering I-REC standards to be used while creating D-Rec certificate</span>
+>Client will confirm us on considering I-REC standards to be used while creating D-Rec certificate

-    Country
+- Country
-    Status of the project (dropdown) - Current Technology Type (dropdown) - Solar Lanterns, Solar Home Systems, Community Mini Grids, Others On selection of Others, text field should appear Aggregate Nameplate Capacity for project (kW)
+- Status of the project (dropdown) - Current
+- Technology Type (dropdown) - Solar Lanterns, Solar Home Systems, Community Mini Grids, Others On selection of Others, text field should appear
+- Aggregate Nameplate Capacity for project (kW)
-    Expected or Actual kWhs to be generated from the first year of operation Description of the project
+- Expected or Actual kWhs to be generated from the first year of operation
+- Description of the project
-    Electricity off-taker category (dropdown) - Agriculture, Manufacturing, Public Services etc… Sector
+- Electricity off-taker category (dropdown) - Agriculture, Manufacturing, Public Services etc…
+- Sector
-    Description of Social / Environmental Impact
+- Description of Social / Environmental Impact
-    Project Image to browse (types accepted - PNGs, JPEGs)
+-  Project Image to browse (types accepted - PNGs, JPEGs)

 Form with above fields and Submit, Reset and Back buttons should appear at the bottom of the page.